About the EWPA

 Training

-The Association has encouraged and endorsed the development of unit-standard based, quality-assured EWP Operator courses by independent trainers.
+The Association has encouraged and endorsed the development of unit-standard based, quality-assured MEWP Operator courses by independent trainers.
 Such NZQA accredited operator training is now widely available.

 Maintenance & Inspection